 How?
 Customers can help other customers in communities with expert blogs, comments, and product documentation.
 The HubSpot community, for example, has several user-generated blogs.
 Every time a customer creates one to provide answers and simple how-tos, the community grows its helpful information.
 It becomes a go-to resource where struggling customers can go and get solutions.

 Jama Software has experienced a 28% reduction in support volume tickets, which they attribute to their resource-filled community.
 According to Jama’s Manager of Technical Support, Kristina King, most of their support tickets begin with, “I searched in the community, but couldn’t find the answer.”

 Feedback opportunities are endless with online communities.
-They provide a perfect platform for customers to report glitches, provide feedback on user experience, and even suggest ways to improve.
-And as previously discussed, all that gives you the chance to effectively pinpoint issues, concerns, resolve bugs quickly, and respond with improvements faster.
+They provide a perfect platform for customers to report glitches, provide user experience feedback, and suggest ways to improve.
+And as previously discussed, all that gives you the chance to effectively pinpoint issues, and concerns, resolve bugs quickly, and respond with improvements faster.

-As an example, Thinkfic credits its community for some of its product improvements.
-One is the connection they made with Constant Contact which happened as a result of insights from customers.
+For example, Thinkfic credits its community for some of its product improvements.
+One is the connection they made with Constant Contact, which resulted from customer insights.

-But it’s important to keep in mind that you don’t always have to wait for feedback.
+But it’s essential to remember that you don’t always have to wait for feedback.
 You can ask for feedback using polls, questionnaires, and Ask Me Anything (AMA) forums.

-If you’re making your customers happy with quick fixes, and investing in product improvements, everybody wins.
+Everybody wins if you’re making your customers happy with quick fixes and investing in product improvements.